Accelerated Osteogenics Orthodontics

 Fast Teeth Straightening involves a safe minor in-office surgical procedure along with conventional orthodontic treatment by a team of specialists specifically trained in this accelerated method.
 The procedure is called “Accelerated Osteogenic Orthodontics” (Wilckodontics).

-For further information about Fast Teeth Straightening, please contact Dr. Gallez, Dr. Nguyen or Dr. Browning at Fabrice J. Gallez, DDS, MS, San Jose Phone Number 408-356-9366, or any of the orthodontic specialists below.
+For further information about Fast Teeth Straightening, please contact Dr. Gallez, Dr. Sanz Miralles or Dr. Ha at Fabrice J. Gallez, DDS, MS, San Jose Office Phone Number 408-356-9366, or any of the orthodontic specialists below.

 - Dr. David Boschken, 6128 Camino Verde Dr, San Jose, CA 95119